 - Stir in the scallions and cilantro, and season with salt and pepper.
 Add pinch of red pepper flakes for heat if you'd like.

 - Cover and let stand for 5 minutes or so, then garnish with sesame seeds and cashews and serve from the pan, or transfer to a serving platter or container.

 Note: Start with 1 cup uncooked brown rice; cook in 2 1/2 cups water or vegetable broth for about 30 minutes, or until the liquid is absorbed.
 If you’d like a more tender grain, add 1/2 cup more liquid and cook until absorbed.

-Variation: This is great made with quinoa, as well.
-Use 1 1/2 cups uncooked quinoa to arrive at 3 cups cooked.
+This is great made with quinoa instead of rice.
+Use 1 1/2 cups uncooked quinoa to yield 3 cups cooked.

 - For more ways to use brown rice, explore Classic Rice Dishes.